BenNewsome/MCM2GEOS/README.md

 For the MCM Functional group extraction: http://openbabel.org/wiki/Python
-OpenBable	- For looking what functional groups are required Pyble		- The api is needed
+OpenBable	- For looking what functional groups are required Pyble		- The api is needed for the deposition species.